Paul C. Paris

 Paul Croce Paris (August 7, 1930 - January 15, 2017) was an American academic, engineering consultant and researcher in the field of mechanics and fatigue.
 He was known particularly for introducing fracture mechanics methods to the aviation industry, and for the empirical Paris' law relating crack growth rate to the amplitude of the stress intensity factor.

 Career

 Paris was trained in applied mechanics at Lehigh University.
 He was a faculty associate at Boeing in the summer of 1955, where he investigated the Comet fatigue (material) failure.
 His first paper on fracture mechanics was famously rejected by top journals.
-Paris joined Washington University in St. Louis in 1976.
+Paris joined the McKelvey School of Engineering at Washington University in St. Louis in 1976.
 In 2009 he became a professor emeritus and continued to teach.